Huntingdonshire Branch pubs selling real ale

 - Golden Lion Hotel

 The Golden Lion Hotel, Eatery and Coffee House is a 400 year old grade II listed former coaching inn.
 It is reportedly haunted by two ghosts.
-Now a modern hotel which has been renovated by the new owners, this was completed in July 2017 with the opening of a new bar, restaurant and reception area.
+Now a modern hotel which was renovated by the new owners in July 2017 including the opening of a new bar, restaurant and reception area.
 The hotel offers 27 rooms all en-suite.
 The Cromwell Room is available for private functions.

-The regular Black Sheep Bitter is supplemented by up to three rotating beers from regional breweries.
+The regular beers from Wadworth Brewery are supplemented a changing beer which is often from the local Papworth Brewery.
 Food is served all day from midday, the varied menu prepared by the resident chef.
 There is also a snack menu available in the bar area.
 Breakfast is also available.

 Constable Road, Burleigh Hill Estate